Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 Great question!
 Why would I intentionally use such a massively _broad_ term!?
 Well, there's a _wonderful_ reason behind
 it: _everything_ in existence is just a number in a larger index that identifies it!
-The act of observing the presence of a value in a larger index is what facilitates _logic._  When you _smell_ a pretty flower, your neurons access the index value of what that smell should synthesize as from the DNA blueprint seeded into _your_ specific existence's _identified_ cells.
+The act of observing the presence of a value in a larger index is what facilitates _logic._  When you _smell_ a pretty flower, your neurons access the index value of what that smell should synthesize like from the DNA blueprint seeded into _your_ specific existence's _identified_ cells.
 Additionally, thanks to the powers of two, a nearly infinite number of universes can be _identified_ by an index just **_one bit_** larger than the densest stable universe the system can address.
 A universe of all ones would never execute, thus finding _stable_ arrangements is paramount to synthesis!
 The act of